horseywin/Simple-Python-To-Do-list/README.md

 # todolist
-A simple python to do list
+A simple python to do list made by horseywin...

+This is my first project and I spent like 3 minutes on it!